asha892/Springboard/Capstone_ideas.md

 ## Predicting the commonly bought groups of items
   * Predicting the items bought together often by customers will help the stores organize the items better to increase sales.
   * Dataset: https://rdrr.io/cran/arules/man/Groceries.html
-  ** This dataset has transactions of the list of items from the shopping receipts of a grocery store.
+  ** This dataset has transactions of the list of items from the shopping receipts of a grocery store

 ## Predicting the growth of Facebook users